Skip to content

 • Preheat the oven to 400°.

-• add the tomatillos and seeded serrano peppers to a sheet tray lined with parchment paper along with 4 ears of corn on the cob.
+• Add the tomatillos and seeded serrano peppers to a sheet tray lined with parchment paper and 4 ears of corn on the cob.

-• Roast the vegetables in the oven for 20 to 25 minutes or until they are browned.
+• Roast the vegetables on a middle rack in the oven for 20 to 25 minutes or until they are browned.

-• Next, add the serrano peppers to a blender along with the tomatillos, pepitas, cumin, sugar, dry oregano, lemon juice, and cilantro leaves and puree on high until smooth and set aside.
+• Next, add the serrano peppers to a blender with the tomatillos, pepitas, cumin, sugar, dry oregano, lime juice, and cilantro leaves, and puree on high until smooth and set aside.

 • Shuck the cooked corn and slice the corn off the cob.
+Set it to the side.
 Note: Wait a few minutes to shuck as it will be hot.

-• Turn the pot to high heat with 1 tablespoon of olive oil and caramelize the onions and garlic.
-Once browned add in the seared pork, the verde sauce, chicken stock salt, and pepper and cook over low heat for 3 hours or until the pork shreds apart with ease.
+• Stir in the garlic and cook just until it is fragrant, which takes 30 to 45 seconds.
+Then, add the seared pork, verde sauce, chicken stock salt, and pepper and cook covered over low heat for 2 1/2 to 3 hours or until the pork shreds apart easily.

 • Finish the soup by adding in the hominy and cooked corn.
-Adjust any seasonings.
+Adjust any seasonings with salt and pepper.

-• Add optional garnishes: radishes, avocado, lemon slices, fresh oregano leaves, and pepitas.
+• Add optional garnishes: radishes, avocado, lime slices, fresh oregano leaves, and pepitas.

 Notes